What is a web server?

 Technically, you could host all those files on your own computer, but it's far more convenient to store files all on a dedicated web server because:

-- Excluding downtime and systems troubles, a dedicated web server is always connected to the Internet.
+- Excluding downtime and system troubles, a dedicated web server is always connected to the Internet.

 For all these reasons, finding a good hosting provider is a key part of building your website.
 Examine the various services companies offer.
 Choose one that fits your needs and budget.
 (Services range from free to thousands of dollars per month.)
 You can find more details in this article.